 The Ring Alarm Pro is just one company that makes use of Z-Wave.
 So how does Z-Wave work with the Ring Alarm Pro?

 What is the Ring Alarm Pro?

 The Ring Alarm Pro is the more deluxe version of Ring’s Alarm systems.
-The Pro comes with the addition of eero 6 routers to improve speed and reliability.
+The Pro comes with the addition of eero 6 routers to improve maximum network speeds and reliability.